yeldiRium/nix-config/README.md

 1. Clone this repo and cd into the quickstart folder
 2. Follow the [quickstart instructions](./quickstart/README.md)
-3. Clone this repo again to your favorite location (my default is /home/yeldir/querbeet/workspace/nix-config)
+3. Clone this repo again to your favorite location **within the persist folder** (my default is /persist/home/yeldir/querbeet/workspace/nix-config)
 4. Add new host configuration and configure it according to your needs
     - **include the generated hardware-configuration.nix file**
+    - don't forget to set the disko device
 5. Put your sops keys into `/persist/sops/age/keys.txt`
 6. Create all folders defined in hosts/common/global/persistence.nix.
 (I'll try to automate this)
 7. nboot & reboot